worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 >
 > 1. Execute `make route-disable`.
 > 2. Select `n` when asked if you want to reuse configuration.
-> 3. Provide `https://polygon-mainnet.g.alchemy.com/v2/ZBjU5pzlBWQQPftvl26hJ4cP1VaBrOGq` as the RPC
+> 3. Acquire the Alchemy RPC URL for mainnet from the infrastructure team and record it below.
->    URL.
+> 4. Provide it when asked for the RPC URL.
-> 4. Obtain the running address of the WorldID router and record it below.
+> 5. Obtain the running address of the WorldID router and record it below.
-> 5. Provide the address of the WorldID router when asked.
+> 6. Provide the address of the WorldID router when asked.
-> 6. Provide the group associated with the problem identity manager when asked.
+> 7. Provide the group associated with the problem identity manager when asked.
 Record the group
 >    below.
 >
+> **Mainnet URL:**
 > **WorldID Router Address:**
 > **WorldID Group Number:**